Jenevieve: 2020–2021: Breakthrough and Division

-2025: Crysalis and Artistic Evolution
+2025: Crysalis

 In 2025, Jenevieve released her sophomore album, Crysalis, marking a new chapter in her artistic journey.
 The 14-track album, produced in collaboration with Elijah Gabor, explores themes of self-discovery, resilience, and creative freedom.
 The project was accompanied by a visual for the single "Hvn High" and a private release event in Los Angeles.

-Musical Style and Influences
+Reception

-Jenevieve's music is characterized by smooth vocals layered over nostalgic grooves, drawing comparisons to the golden era of R&B while maintaining a modern edge.
-Her sound blends influences from classic soul, disco, and contemporary pop, often described as dreamy and genre-defying.
+Mic Drop Music described her music as "smooth, silky vocals layered over nostalgic old-school grooves" and added, "Her artistry reawakens the passion for R&B’s golden era while staying grounded in the now."
+New Wave Magazine said "sound is a distinct pop-ish R&B, which is playful and cute."
+Reviewing her 'Waiting Room' single, Clash Music said, "This time Jenevieve's sound has a more pronounced programmed RnB sheen; her interior, intimate notes and breezy delivery interplaying organically with Ward's fluid style.
+The Bangkok Post described her as "one of the most compelling new voices in contemporary R&B." Rolling Stone described her Division album as "one of the year’s breeziest R&B albums, full of strutting bass lines and sly, affecting hooks."